Thornrose/jungle-rails/README.md

 # Jungle

-A mini e-commerce application built with Rails 6.1 for purposes of teaching Rails by example.
+A mini e-commerce application built with Rails 6.1 for purposes of learning Rails by example, with less handholding than previous projects.

+I will be adding more details to this readme (and likely using this project for more experimentation and learning!)

 ## Setup